-How are we able to continue to stock our range of Colombian coffees all the year around?
+How are we able to continue to stock our range of Columbian coffee beans all year around?
 Most coffee producing countries only have one harvest per year and Africa is a prime example.
 When I discover a particularly well produced and processed harvest, for example our current African offering 'Burundi Masenga'.
 I usually decide to quickly reserve some more sacks.
 This helps when perfecting roast profiles as you have the stock available to continue to hone your Artisan skills.

-We aim to keep stock of this coffee all the year around and in doing so I have come to really understand how best to roast these strictly hard high altitude beans.
-They need to be given sufficient time for development in the roaster at the back end of the roast cycle so as not to leave any bitter under developed edge in the cup, making sure that when a customer comes to taste Bilbao they might not want in future to buy their freshly roasted coffee from anywhere else.
+We aim to keep stock of Columbian coffee beans all the year around.
+In doing so I have come to really understand how best to roast these strictly hard high altitude beans.
+They need to be given sufficient time for development in the roaster.
+Ideally at the back end of the roast cycle so as not to leave any bitter under developed edge in the cup.
+When a customer comes to taste our Columbian Coffee, they might not want in future to buy their freshly roasted coffee from anywhere else.